facebook/proxygen/README.md

 don't generally recommend building off of these directly.

-When bytes are read off the wire, the `HTTPCodec` stored inside `HTTPSession` parses these into higher level objects and associates with it a transaction identifier.
+When bytes are read off the wire, the `HTTPCodec` stored inside `HTTPSession` parses these into higher-level objects and associates with it a transaction identifier.
 The codec then calls into `HTTPSession` which is responsible for maintaining the mapping between transaction identifier and `HTTPTransaction` objects.
 Each HTTP request/response pair has a separate `HTTPTransaction` object.
-Finally, `HTTPTransaction` forwards the call to a handler object which implements `HTTPTransaction::Handler`.
+Finally, `HTTPTransaction` forwards the call to a handler object which implements `HTTPTransaction:: Handler`.
 The handler is responsible for implementing business logic for the request or response.

 The handler then calls back into the transaction to generate egress (whether the egress is a request or response).
-The call flows from the transaction back to the session, which uses the codec to convert the higher level semantics of the particular call into the appropriate bytes to send on the wire.
+The call flows from the transaction back to the session, which uses the codec to convert the higher-level semantics of the particular call into the appropriate bytes to send on the wire.

 The same handler and transaction interfaces are used to both create requests